-Planning for our coastline has started under the NSW Government's new coastal legislation.
-The planning will include the preparation of a new Coastal Management Program(s) or CMP.
+Planning for our coastline has started under the NSW Government's coastal management framework.
+This involves preparing Coastal Management Programs (CMP).

 - address coastal hazard risks

 - preserve habitats and cultural uses

 - encourage sustainable agricultural, economic and built development in the coastal zone